MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRestoreUserState.md

 ## SYNOPSIS

-Configure an instance of the **Apply Network Settings** task sequence step.
+Configure an instance of the **Restore User State** task sequence step.

 ## SYNTAX